ameerjmc/facebook_oauth/README.md

 1.Create facebook developer acccount

-2.Go to facebook developer page and create App
+2.Go to facebook developer page then create App

 3.Get your app client_id and client_secret id

-4.Enter redirect url

 ### Facebook Login for Web and Mobile Devices Using Ruby on Rails